 The normally-visible side of a veneered panel is often called the "face" side and obviously it is an important part of the project.
-Unfortunately, most woodworkers don't realize that both sides of a panel must be veneered in order to avoid warping.
-The veneer used on this unseen side is called a "backing" or "balance" veneer.
+But there is no point in making a beautiful veneered panel if warps.
+Unfortunately, most woodworkers don't realize that both sides of a panel must be veneered in order to avoid this the tragic effects of an unbalanced panel.
+To balance the panel, a "backing" or "balance" veneer is unused on the opposite side of the substrate.
 This guide will explain the what and why of using backer veneer.

 Why Backer Veneer is Needed

 In most parts of the world, ambient humidity fluctuates from season to season.
-Changes in humidity cause wood cells to expand and contract which can cause the entire veneered panel to grow and shrink as well.
+Changes in humidity cause wood cells to expand and contract which can cause the entire veneer part of the panel to grow and shrink.
 The movement occurs even when the panel has a urethane, lacquer, or other finish applied.

 A backer veneer is also called a balance veneer.
 It balances out the pressure on the substrate caused by the expansion and contraction of wood cells.
 When a veneer is bonded to both sides of the panel, each side is equally expanding and contracting and thus the panel is "balanced" - the stress of the wood cell movement is equal on both sides of the panel.
 This prevents warping while the veneer adhesive is curing and prevents warping caused by seasonal humidity changes in the weeks, months, and years after the project is finished.
 Here is a deeper explanation of both reasons for using a backer veneer.